 There are three main sections that make up the massive sculpture: the head, torso and hindquarter.
 And shortly before his passing, the artist had declared the head section done.

-Jiménez’s studio later completed “Mustang” and installed it in 2008, more than 15 years after it was commissioned — there had been a number of delays with the sculpture, which led to lawsuits.
+Jiménez’s studio later completed “Mustang” and installed it more than 15 years after it was commissioned — there had been a number of delays with the sculpture, which led to lawsuits.
 It made its debut on Feb.
 11, 2008.

 What’s With Those Eyes?